NoelDeMartin/Japanese-Character-Recognition/README.md

 # Japanese Character Recognition

+:warning: **Note:** This repository is unmaintained, but I'm leaving it online in case it's useful to anyone.
+Make sure to check the issues if you're going to use this in any way.

 Android application used to recognize hand-written Japanese katakana characters.
 Uses tensorflow to train a model with convolutional neural networks using a set of images for training.

 The goal of this repository is not to get a production-ready application, but rather to provide an example project integrating TensorFlow and Android.